gosh-sh/docs/docs/working-with-gosh/gosh-web.md

 ![](../images/gosh_web_Task_delete_01.jpg)

-After creating a proposal to delete a Task, you will be redirected to the event page **Dao**.
+After creating a proposal about deleting a Task, you will be redirected to the event page **Dao**.

 ![](../images/gosh_web_Task_delete_02_event.jpg)

 When the proposal is accepted, the Task will be deleted.
+The tokens allocated for this Task will be returned to the DAO reserve.